COVID-19 School Testing

 Along with the other protective measures we are taking, these tests will help staff and students to remain in school/college safely.
 Up to one third of people who have coronavirus experience no symptoms.
 By testing we will help to stop the virus spread and help to keep our school open as safely as possible.
 The test is voluntary, but I would encourage everyone to take it.

 We expect that we will be asked to test all staff and students who want to participate when the school reopens.
-Details of test appointments times can be found here.

 The instructional leaflet below provides further information regarding the testing process.